 However, Corticosteroid injections can help in reducing inflammation of the knee.
-Lubricants that are similar to the fluid already in your knee joint can help with movement and pain.
+Lubricants that are similar to the fluid already in your knee joint treatment in Richardson can help with movement and pain.

 Surgery is increasingly popular with knee injuries.
 There are many different types of surgery.
 Meniscus “corrective” surgery is one of the most common and is not well understood by many patients.
 Recommended for patients who have tears in the meniscus.
 Is it rare for the meniscus to be repaired?
 Instead, half of the meniscus is simply cut off.
 This has a significant long-term effect on the knee joint:

 Recurrent meniscus tears.

 2 1/2 times more likely to get a knee replacement.

 Other Regenerative Options